mschemmel/naives/README.md

 # naives
-A collection of scripts of different programming languages addressing the naive matching problem
+A collection of scripts of different programming languages addressing the naive matching problem inspired by [repo](https://github.com/geohot/mergesorts).

 Input:
 ---